 However, we did find that the footwell heater (or cooler) didn’t seem to operate as expected.
 This seems to be a known issues among the Tesla community, with a few owners reporting similar problems.
 We hope Tesla can look to fix the problem via a firmware update, or if there’s a hardware issue, offer its customers a free repair service.

 On the plus side, we were left impressed by the front seat heaters, which come as standard in all trims, but go a step further in the AWD models, where you have the rear seats heated, too – even the rear middle seat can be heated, which is certainly a novelty.
-Should you have the SR+, you can enable the rear seat heaters by paying Tesla a small premium; the hardware within the seats don’t change but are electronically disabled by the manufacturer.
+Should you have the entry-level model, you can enable the rear seat heaters by paying Tesla a small premium; the hardware within the seats don’t change but are electronically disabled by the manufacturer.

 The steering wheel is also made out of a vegan material, which was a real challenge for the automaker, as all trim levels of the Model 3 ship with a heated steering wheel.